neo-chem-synth-wave/atom-to-atom-mapping/README.md

 A chemical reaction can be defined as the transformation of a set of chemical compounds into another.
 Accompanied by a change in energy, the atoms of the reactant chemical compounds are rearranged to form the product chemical compounds, with or without the assistance of spectator compounds.
-Therefore, correctly mapping the rearrangement of chemical compound atoms is paramount for capturing the essence of the chemical reaction.
+Correctly mapping this rearrangement of chemical compound atoms is paramount for capturing the essence of the chemical reaction.
 This task, commonly referred to as atom-to-atom mapping or atom mapping, has proven challenging as it is a generalization of the well-known subgraph isomorphism problem.
 Consequently, the primary objective of the **Atom-to-atom Mapping** research project is to systematically curate and facilitate access to relevant chemical reaction compound atom-to-atom mapping resources.

 ![atom_to_atom_mapping_example.png](figures/atom_to_atom_mapping_example.png)